 Of course, Lee was always trying to be taken seriously in the all-male world she had entered.
 She was ultimately both respected and adored by the police that she worked with.
 They came to think of her not only as an expert in the field but also as a mother figure.
 She received stacks of cards from them on Mother’s Day.

 The week-long seminars she led were thought to be the best training that homicide detectives could receive.
 And they’re still thought of that way today.

 After Frances Glessner Lee died in 1962 the programs she funded at Harvard (including the week-long seminars) were ended, and the nutshells were put in storage, possibly headed for the trash.
 And then, Russell Fisher, the medical examiner in Baltimore and a former student of Lee’s programs at Harvard, stepped in and said Maryland would take over the seminars.

 The Nutshells Studies were brought down to Baltimore in 1968, and are still used today to teach homicide investigation techniques.

-In addition to her interest in improving crime scene investigation, Frances Glessner Lee promoted a system where every unexplained death goes through a scientific autopsy, performed by medical examiner.
-She advocated that states abolish the coroner system in favor for a medical examiner system.
+In addition to her interest in improving crime scene investigation, Frances Glessner Lee promoted a system where every unexplained death goes through a scientific autopsy, performed by a medical examiner.
+She advocated that states abolish the coroner system in favor of a medical examiner system.
 She made some headway in the area, but many states are still on a coroner system.

 Maryland has a state-wide centralized medical examiner system.
 Which means that anyone who dies unexpectedly in the state will get the same standard of investigation by medical doctors with forensic training.
 Bruce Goldfarb, the executive assistant to the Chief Medical Examiner in Maryland said he thinks that their office might be “the fullest embodiment” of Frances Glessner Lee’s vision.